We are responsible for cleaning drains on the public road.

 How the drains are cleaned

-A tanker with a suction hose takes five minutes to clear each drain.
+A tanker with a suction hose takes an average of five minutes to clear each drain.

 - The drain cover is lifted